kartik8411/kartik8411/README.md

 ST Theresa Higher Secondary School | ARTs stream 2019-2021 | Completed

+Work Experiences

-Cyber Security Intern
+Cyber Security Intern |  Avanteia | May-2024  - July 2024(3 months)
 I did a three-month internship at Avanteia.
 I learned about various website attacks, such as SQLI, XSS, CSRF, SSRF, Business Logic Vulnerabilities, Brute force, Clickjacking, and Path Traversal.
 I also learned how to gather info about a website.
 I used scanning tools, like OWASP ZAP, OpenVAS, NESSUS, and WPscan.
 I am familiar with Windows, Kali Linux, and Parrot OS.
 I am also familiar with Burp Suite, Metasploit, Nmap, etc.
 Work Experience
-Avanteia | May-2024  - July 2024(3 months)

 Projects
 Encryption and Decryption using RSA and Fernet